'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 According to Mr Morrison, the symbol was an actual representation of the secret society called the 'Oddfellows'.
 This was the first occasion that I ever knew of this existential group, and it would be an instituted organisation that would contradict all that it defined, as its integral principles.

-'Can you elaborate more Mr Morrison?'
-I asked.
+'Can you elaborate more?'
+I had asked.

-'Of course detective!
+'Of course inspector!
 The mysterious symbol that you have found on the coffins with triple links, is a recurring symbol amongst the Oddfellows nationally and internationally, connoting the motto of 'Amicitia Amor et Veritas', 'Friendship, Love and Truth'.
 The Oddfellows also, is a fraternity consisting of lodges, since 1730 in London.
 In the mid-18th century following the Jacobite risings, the fraternity split into the rivaling Order of the Patriotic Oddfellows in southern England, who favoured William III of England, and the Ancient Order of Oddfellows in northern England and Scotland favoured the House of Stuart.
 The Scottish Order of Oddfellows has been established throughout the country for nearly a year, and their seal is known as the Seal of the Sovereign Grand Lounge of the Independent Order of Oddfellows, which is a non-political and non-sectarian international fraternal order that has operated in England since 1842.
 Their mission is to broadly improve and elevate the moral influence of individuals, for the unconditional betterment of humanity.
 But I have never encountered any unstable member of this fraternity, who has admitted to have committed an atrocious act of murder', Mr Morrison confessed.

 'They never do Mr Morrison!'